philipp-baumann/mir_calibration_yamsys/README.md

 1. Each variable forms a column.
 2. Each observation forms a row.
 3. Each type of observational unit forms a table.
-Chemical data metadata are stored in two different tables.
+As an example, chemical data and related metadata are stored in two different tables.
+Observations can be linked by common columns such as *sample_ID*.

 Please consider the [following paper](http://vita.had.co.nz/papers/tidy-data.html) of Hadley Wickham to understand the concept of *tidy data*.
 Detailed example R code to make data tidy using the [dplyr](https://github.com/hadley/dplyr) package can be found
 [here](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).